kristian-lange-tw/JATOS_docs/docs/Write_your_study/Adapt-pre-written-code-to-run-it-in-JATOS.md

 1. Create a new study with the '**New Study**' button in JATOS' header.
 Choose a study title and a folder name.
 Leave the other fields empty for now and click 'Create'.
 JATOS will have created a new folder within your assets root folder (default is `/path_to_your_JATOS/study_assets_root/`).
 1. Copy all your files (HTML, JavaScripts, images, audio, ...) into your new study folder.
 1. Back in the JATOS GUI, and within the newly created study, create a **new component** by clicking 'Components' and then 'New'.
 Choose a component title and set the HTML file name, to the name of the HTML file you just copied into the study folder.
-1. In your HTML, CSS and JavaScripts, for your paths you can choose between 1) relative paths or 2) absolute paths.
-Relative paths are recommended since they are shorter and easier to handle.
+1. In your HTML, CSS and JavaScripts, for your paths you can choose between 1) relative paths or 2) absolute paths. **Relative paths are recommended** since they are shorter and do not change after an export-import of a study.

-   1. **Relative paths** Just use the relative path within your study's folder.
+   1. **Relative paths)** Just use the relative path within your study's folder.

       E.g. if a file named 'survey.js' is in the root of the study's assets folder